jyingl/Mean-Field-Games/README.md

 # Mean-Field-Games
-Solutions To Mean Field Games Using Symmetry Analysis
+Solutions To Mean Field Games using Symmetry Analysis in Maple.